haller-erne/ogs-samples/he-008-positioning/README.md

 This folder provides a number of different samples (configured for the same workflows), which show different options for integating positioning systems.
-To run a specific sample, edit the top-level `config.lua` file (in this folder) and change the project_folder variable to point to the sample subdirectory:
+To run a specific sample, select the projects (sub)folder using the `OGS Project Selector` utility:

 ![screenshot - define the active project folder](shared/image-01.png)

 **Please note**: All samples use the same basic configuration and workflows.
 The **main difference** is the `station_io.lua` file and some related settings in `station.ini`.
 All sample code is in there (except otherwise noted) - feel free to checkout how the different samples work!

 The following samples are available:

 - **ST01-digital-io**: Use some digital IOs connected over a Rexroth `R-IL ETH BK DI8 DO4 2TX-PAC` Modbus/TCP remote I/O module to OGS and use the inputs as binary encoded position signals.
   IP-Address and registers are defned in station.ini.
 This is a very basic sample without teaching or other interactive features.

-  Use the model barcode 'S-01' to quickly run a test.
+  Use the model barcode `S-01` to quickly run a test.

   For details, see [ST01-digital-io/README.md](ST01-digital-io/README.md)